habibiefaried/hashicorp-baremetal/README.md

 * Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.

 # Conclusion
-This setup really works well in Ubuntu 20.04, with openvpn above the cluster
+This setup really works well in Ubuntu 20.04, with openvpn above the cluster.
+EDITED: this is not true, same bug as we encountered in debian